czg-sci-42ver/csapp3e/Operating_System/README.md

     compare the two using diff, cmp, or related tools to debug, e.g.: prompt> diff tests/2.out tests-out/2.out
     See tests/2.run for what is being run
-  [czg ~/ostep-projects/vm-xv6-intro]$ diff tests/2.out tests-out/2.out
+  [hervey ~/ostep-projects/vm-xv6-intro]$ diff tests/2.out tests-out/2.out
   --- tests/2.out 2023-08-29 16:29:01.942459722 +0800
   +++ tests-out/2.out     2023-08-29 16:39:30.146201478 +0800
   @@ -1 +1 @@